 Most recently Amanda worked at a criminal defense law firm in the Bay Area, where she managed case files and oversaw all court proceedings.

 Amanda is a California native.

 Jennie joined Measures for Justice in 2016 as a Research Consultant.
-She then became part of the outreach team as a Regional Data Outreach Manager, conducting outreach and data collection throughout Missouri.
-In her current role as a Data Outreach Manager, Jennie is responsible for management and implementation of state and county-level data collection.
-Jennie holds a master's degree in Criminology and Criminal Justice.
+She then became part of the Outreach team as a Regional Data Outreach Manager, conducting outreach and data collection throughout Missouri.
+In her current role as Assistant Director of Data Outreach, Jennie is responsible for assisting in the development and implementation of MFJ’s national outreach and data collection strategies and leads the organization’s work to collect data from twenty states by 2020.
+Jennie holds a master’s degree in Criminology and Criminal Justice.

 Keturah Bixby has a Ph.D. in Cognitive Science from the University of Rochester.
 As a Senior Data Scientist, she works on Information Extraction, statistical analysis, and supporting the data management process.

 Hillary Livingston joined MFJ in 2014 after completing a Master’s degree in Criminal Justice and Criminology at Loyola University Chicago.
 In her time at MFJ she has grown from a Research Associate to a Research Fellow.
 She has been responsible for collecting data from county criminal justice agencies, promoting MFJ’s public presence and data management of court data.
 As a Research Fellow, she continues to advance MFJ’s research and publication goals, helps in the training and supervision of research associates, and works to promote a high standard of data quality assurance.